Heterogeneous Explore-Exploit Strategies on Multi-Star Networks: Conclusions

 Figure \ref{fig:nettime} shows expected cumulative regret as a function of time $t$ for center (blue), peripheral (pink), and average (black) agents, when $p=0.8$ and agents use the heterogeneous rules (dotted) and homogeneous rules (solid).
 Results are plotted on the left for the graph with 2 center agents and on the right for the graph with 3 center agents.
 It can be observed that, as predicted for the heterogeneous rules, the peripheral agent performance increases and the center agent performance decreases, such that group performance (as represented by the average agent) improves.
 Further, a comparison of left and right plots suggests that group performance improves with more center agents (more regularity).

-\section{CONCLUSIONS}
+\section{Conclusions}

 We have designed and analyzed new heterogeneous rules for how a group of agents that share information over a network should sample an uncertain environment to maximize group reward.
-We consider communication networks defined by symmetric multi-star graphs, since these exemplify realistic settings in which some agents may have many neighbors while others may have very few.
+We consider communication networks defined by symmetric multi-star graphs, since these exemplify realistic settings.
 Using the multi-armed bandit problem as the explore-exploit framework, we show how sampling rules for center agents that favor exploring over exploiting make the information that center agents broadcast to their neighbors more useful, thereby increasing the total reward accumulated by the group.

 Our analysis and design advance understanding of the role that heterogeneity does and can play in collective decision making.
 And our demonstration that heterogeneity can be leveraged to improve the performance of a cooperative multi-agent system suggests that further investigation is warranted.